Baking Science: How To Achieve Perfect Bakes

 Here’s what they do:

-– Baking soda is a base.
+Baking soda is a base.
 It reacts with acidic elements (lemon, milk, vinegar, etc) in the batter.
 This reaction produces carbon dioxide gas.
-Heat speeds up the reaction and creates even more and bigger gas bubbles which creates that wonderful rise.
+Heat speeds up the reaction and produces bigger gas bubbles, which creates that beautiful rise.

-– Baking powder is a combination of an acid (like cream of tartar) and a base (usually baking soda).
-When it comes into contact with moisture, the base and acid starts to react.
-Once the batter is heated, the chemical reaction occurs rapidly and produces bigger and more carbn dioxide gas bubbles.
+Baking powder combines acid (like cream of tartar) and a base (like baking soda).
+The base and acid react when they come into contact with moisture.
+Once the batter is heated, the chemical reaction occurs rapidly, producing more carbon dioxide gas bubbles.

-– Yeast is a tiny microorganism that feasts on sugars present in your dough or batter.
-As it consumes the sugars, it produces carbon dioxide gas as a byproduct.
-This gas gets trapped within the gluten network formed by the flour, creating those lovely air pockets that make your bread or pastries rise.
+Yeast is a tiny microorganism that feasts on sugars in your dough or batter.
+As it consumes the sugars, it produces carbon dioxide gas as a by-product.
+This gas gets trapped within the gluten network formed by the flour, creating those lovely air pockets that make your bread or pastries puff up.

-Fats are an essential element in baking.
-But what really happens when we toss them into the mix?
+What happens when we toss fats into the baking mix?

-1. First-off, fats grab onto water molecules.
-They trap moisture which keeps our cakes nice and moist.
+1. First, fats grab onto water molecules.
+They trap moisture, keeping our cakes nice and moist.

-Here’s some interesting science: fats are made up of tiny molecules called fatty acids.
+Here’s some exciting science: fats comprise tiny molecules called fatty acids.
 These are long chains that get tangled up with the proteins in flour.
 It’s like a big group hug.

-That hug gives baked goods their tender texture.
-It also prevents gluten formation, which is responsible for chewiness.
-So, if you’re aiming for a soft and delicate cake or cookie, you have to give your treats some fats.
+That hug gives baked goods their tender texture and prevents gluten formation, which is responsible for chewiness.
+So, if you’re aiming for a soft and delicate cake or cookie, you must give your treats some fats.

-2. Remember that time you baked a batch of cookies and used vegetable oil instead of butter?
+2. Remember when you baked a batch of cookies and used vegetable oil instead of butter?
 Those cookies probably tasted a bit different, didn’t they?

 That’s because fats carry and enhance flavors.
 Butter, for example, has a distinct nutty and creamy flavor that adds a whole new dimension to your baked treats.

 3. Fats also give us that luxurious, melt-in-your-mouth sensation.
 Remember that flaky croissant or gooey brownie?
-The fats in them create layers and pockets that literally melt away when you take a bite.
+The fats in them create layers and pockets that melt away when you chew them.

 Now, different fats have different properties:

-• Butter adds a rich flavor and a tender crumb, but it also has water that can affect the texture.
+• Butter adds rich flavor and a tender crumb, but it also contains water, which can affect the texture.

 • Oils bring moistness and tenderness without the water, but they might lack the same buttery taste.

 • And shortening?
-Well, it’s like a neutral party guest, adding tenderness without much flavor.
+It’s like a neutral party guest, adding tenderness without much flavor.

 To sum it up, fats give baked goods their: